ndanielsen/intermediate-cli-git-github/materials/1-commandline.md

 #### BONUS EXERCISE:

-Modify the `shoutout.sh` to say something nice about someone who you admire using one or more ENVs.
+- Modify the `shoutout.sh` to say something nice about someone who you admire using one or more ENVs.

-Can you run it?

 ### Setting Envs - Permament